citp/privacy-policy-historical/c/co/cop/copdconnect.com.md

-> *The following text is extracted and transformed from the copdconnect.com privacy policy that was archived on 2010-12-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101203064131id_/http%3A//www.copdconnect.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the copdconnect.com privacy policy that was archived on 2011-05-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110509212553id_/http%3A//www.copdconnect.com/privacy-policy) for the most accurate reproduction.*

 # Our Privacy Policy - COPD Connect

+**Last Updated: 12/15/2010**

 Alliance Health, the owner and operator of this social health network, understands the importance and sensitivity of our member's information and has created this statement to demonstrate our firm commitment to privacy.
 The following discloses our information gathering and dissemination practices.